 Micro-Camper Types and Features

 Wheeled mini-homes have undeniable advantages – comfort, coziness, and mobility.
-Sometimes, all of us need to leave the bustling city, that’s when mini-campers can be really useful – their owners don’t have to look for a place to sleep, and traveling becomes highly efficient.
-If you are not familiar with this unique type of wheeled houses, you should first learn their classification.
+Sometimes, all of us need to leave the bustling city.
+That’s when mini-campers can be really useful – their owners don’t have to look for a place to sleep.
+And, traveling becomes highly efficient.
+If you’re not familiar with this unique type of wheeled houses, you should first learn their classification.

 Residential mini-trailer is a full house, which has a minimum set of furniture pieces and household appliances.
 It must have a toilet, kitchenette, and sleeping area.
 The size of the trailer can be very compact or large, but spacious in both cases.
 All the varieties are divided into two large groups: uniaxial and biaxial – the former are smaller in size than the latter.
 They can haul a small amount of cargo.